PLS’ custom LTL freight services will drive value to your business.

 How to calculate LTL freight rates

 Less-than-truckload freight rates depend on many different factors, so it is impossible to set a stable price range.
-LTL freight rates are primarily determined by the weight, dimensions, freight class, density, address destination, your carrier, and assessorial charges.
-Additionally, the final price can be affected by many small side factors, like fuel price.
+LTL freight rates are primarily determined by the weight, dimensions, freight class, density, address destination, carrier, and assessorial charges.
+Additionally, the final price can be affected by many small side factors, like fuel prices.

 Depending on these key measures, your final price will be defined.
 To get accurate rates, shippers use various shipment calculators.
 You can also see the approximate freight rate using our estimation tool.

-LTL freight shipping can be simple when you follow these main steps:
+Less than truckload shipping can be simple when you follow these main steps:

 GATHERING SHIPMENT INFORMATION

-Before diving into the shipping process, it is essential to collect all necessary information about your load.
+Before diving into the less than truckload shipping process, it is essential to collect all necessary information about your load.
 Dimensions, weight, size, quantity, and freight class all play a large role in how your freight will be transported.
 When shipping LTL, freight class is a very important factor that must be defined correctly.

 Another important consideration while shipping cargo is packaging.
 It is important to properly secure and pack your freight to avoid damages during transit.
 In LTL shipping, freight is usually stacked onto pallets.
 You can also ship crates, boxes or barrels.